ruthpohrp/tp/docs/UserGuide.md

 Adds an event to Dukepro(f).

 Format: `add n/NAME d/DATE t/TIME l/LOCATION [tag/TAG]...`
+* tags with the text "URGENT" and "supplementary" will automatically be changed to red and yellow respectively to enable the user to indicate the consultation's severity

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 An event can have any number of tags (including 0).